GSoC 2018 Reports: Integrate libFuzzer with the Basesystem, Part 1

 LLVM toolchains, compiling the NetBSD from source and finally

--able environment to work with
+generate a chroot(8)-able environment to work with

-sanitizers and libFuzzer
+sanitizers and libFuzzer.

 With this environment, I first tried to run the test cases from both